 An abundance of Bulgaria Air and Wizz Air airplanes in the distance.

-Doing the honors today would be D-AIRN, a 1995-built Airbus A321-131 named after the town of Kaiserslautern.
-It’s been with Lufthansa for all of its 23 years of service.
+Doing the honors was D-AIRN, a 1995-built Airbus A321-131 named after the city of Kaiserslautern.
+It had been with Lufthansa for all of its 23 years of service.

 The crew of today’s flight also arrived.